VSA

 • Bringing in a vehicle from the manufacturer

-• Arranging financing for a vehicle, or
+• Arranging financing for a vehicle

 Get the deposit terms in writing